Epic Case Study

 Shipped reusable components, updated guidance, trained teams

-I partnered with Epic’s ethical ML group and led a multi-month initiative to tackle this head-on.
-I created a framework teams could actually use: the Risk × Complexity Matrix.
+Solution: I partnered with Epic's ML and Ethical AI leaders on a multi-month initiative to tackle this systematically.

 The matrix helped teams answer: “How cautious do we need to be here?”
 It laid out four UX zones: